DarkDimius/imp-bench/README.md

 This may lead to methods containing many calls to `implicitly` being less likely to be inlined, but it would argue this is very uncommon.

+## Contributions

+I'd be very glad to see a PR that would prove me wrong.
+I'll learn something this way :-).